Back to News

 Plans for a world-leading zoo in the south west have taken another step forward as Bristol Zoological Society revealed the team of consultants appointed to create its new vision.

-Hydrock has been appointed to provide transport, sustainability, air quality, acoustics and fire engineering services as part of the design team.
+Hydrock has been appointed to provide transport and sustainability services as part of the design team.

 The Society will develop a new world-class Bristol Zoo at its Wild Place Project site on the northern edge of Bristol, which will set the standard for a modern, forward-looking zoo in the 21st century.